-The top surface of the eight rotary encoders can light as an indication of the level of the audio signal associated with a specific rotary encoder and related input function.
+The top surface of the four rotary encoders can light as an indication of the level of the audio signal associated with a specific rotary encoder and related input function.
 RGB (red-green-blue) LEDs are located within each rotary encoder and create the colors that are displayed.
 A rotary encoder knob will light green when the signal level is within the normal range, yellow when the signal level is greater than normal, and red when the signal level is high enough to risk degrading the audio performance.

 The ability of the rotary encoders to provide a signal present indication can be enabled or disabled as desired.
-The eight rotary encoders are organized into two groups.
+The four rotary encoders are organized into two groups.
 One group consists of the two rotary encoders associated with the Main inputs.
-The other group consists of the six rotary encoders associated with the Talkback inputs.
+The other group consists of the two rotary encoders associated with the Main inputs.
+The other group consists of the two rotary encoders associated with the Talkback inputs.
 A configuration setting in STcontroller allows which group, or groups, will provide a signal present display.
-Which exact configuration and the personal tastes of Model 236 users.
+Which exact configuration is selected will depend on the requirements of an application and the personal tastes of Model 232 users.
 Note that even if the Signal Present Display function is configured for Off each rotary encoder will still display their operating states using LED illumination: blue for normal and purple for mute.